rooknpown/Point2Mesh-CS492-A-/README.md

 Specifically, **The codes in authors/ folder are codes modified from original code https://github.com/ranahanocka/Point2Mesh/ and https://github.com/ranahanocka/MeshCNN**.

+Open3d library used to generate initial mesh, poisson reconstruction.

 Everything else are implemented ourselves.